JocysCom/UMQF/MORA/analysis/enders-game/entities/bonzo-madrid-actions.md

 ### 1 Ender - physical assault

+Context: Bonzo struck Ender in the face and stomach after Ender was traded to Rat Army, punishing him for disobedience and competence.

 - ΔOS = -0.05 (Physical pain, humiliation)
 - VSA(Ender) = 0.60
 - Tc = 0.10